 - from competitions or promotions you have participated in or our events you have attended;

-- from publicly available sources (including but not limited to commercially available sources such as data aggregators and public databases) and also information that you or others may post about yourself online e.g. social media pages.
+- from publicly available sources (including but not limited to commercially available sources such as data aggregators and public databases (including government databases)) and also information that you or others may post about yourself online e.g. social media pages.
 This information may include things like name, demographic, interests and other publically observed data.
 We (or our service provider on our behalf) may combine this information from information with other information including information we collect directly from you.
 We may also associate information about your use of our digital services over time with your personal information, e.g. where on any occasion you have logged in, followed a link sent to you by email or where we have otherwise been able to identify you;

 - from third party service providers;